mongodb/mongo/src/mongo/logv2/README.md

       { ..., "id": 1040, "msg": "Replica set state transition on this node", "attr": { "oldState": "SECONARY", "newState": "PRIMARY" } }

+- For adding STL containers as dynamic attributes, see [RollbackImpl::_summarizeRollback][_summarizeRollback]

+- For sharing a string between a log line and a status see [this section of InitialSyncer::_lastOplogEntryFetcherCallbackForStopTimestamp][ _lastOplogEntryFetcherCallbackForStopTimestamp]

 # Basic Usage